-Dogs are routinely vaccinated for Distemper, Hepatitis and Parvovirus (C3 vaccination).
+Dogs are routinely vaccinated for Distemper, Hepatitis, Parvovirus, Parainfluenza and Bordetella (C5 vaccination).
 These can all be fatal diseases and are very unpleasant for the animals affected.
-All viruses, distemper affects the nervous system, hepatitis the liver, and parvovirus the gastrointestinal system.
+Distemper affects the nervous system, hepatitis the liver, and parvovirus the gastrointestinal system.
+C5 vaccination is mandatory if your dog will be attending a boarding kennel, and recommended if they are visiting public spaces and mixing with other dogs, for example through dog training, grooming parlours or recreational facilities and dog parks.

 FIV vaccination will be discussed for kittens in particular, or young adult cats.
 FIV is the cause of feline AIDS (9-26% prevalence in Victoria), and vaccination is recommended for outdoor cats who are more likely to be involved in fights with another cat (or indoor cats with a housemate who is FIV positive).